 “MARIE ACCOUCHE!!
 Agathe yelled to everyone a few minutes before midnight, as she acted out the giving of birth.
 At midnight on December 25th is when Mary gave birth to Jesus and specific songs from the cantique be sung just before, exactly at, and directly after midnight.
 We were hurried to the terrace to sing.

 I’ve now spent two Christmases in Martinique, and both times have had very different experiences.
-My supervisor at the middle school, Sabrina, had invited Tom and me to her aunt’s Chanté Nwel cum family reunion.
+My supervisor at the middle school, Sabrina, had invited my partner and me to her aunt’s Chanté Nwel cum family reunion.
 I was certainly looking forward to this traditional family Christmas celebration.
 I had eagerly purchased my cantique, a collection of Christmas carols in French, a week prior and looked up some of the songs on YouTube that my students said I should practice.

 Upon arriving at a house in the countryside of Gros-Morne, an agricultural town, we were immediately welcomed, introduced, and led over to the liqueur table to pick our poison.
 After a drink and some talking, three of Sabrina’s cousins beckoned everyone to stand up and start singing.
 People grabbed their cantiques, men picked up the tambours, the ti-bwa, and a cha-cha (a maraca made of a calabash) that sat in the corner of the terrace, while a couple children played improvised maracas made of rice inside water bottles.